 Honours: BSc(Hons) MA RCA

-Jason is the Design Director for Flanagan Lawrence, and leads teams on a diverse range of projects, including performing arts centres and sound shells, rural and urban masterplans, hotels and spas, residential projects, and commercial offices.
+Jason is the Design Director for Flanagan Lawrence and leads teams on a diverse range of projects, including performing arts centre’s, acoustic structural and urban masterplans, hotels and spas and residential projects.

 Jason oversees the design review process in the office – a dynamic process which maintains a consistency of design across all sectors and has led a wide variety of projects across a range of sectors.
 At Wembley Jason has a Masterplan Guardian role, where he has influenced designs on the wider masterplan, as well as driving the design approach for Alto, Landsby and W03.
 In the world of commercial workspace Jason oversaw the design of the commercial scheme at 234 Bath Road, creating a dynamic new gateway building to the SEGRO Estate, and Liveworks in Newcastle upon Tyne, where commercial and culture came together in a sublime mix.
 He is also the Director responsible for the conversion of Shepherd’s Bush Pavilion into an award-winning hotel.